 7. Credit Reference Agencies (“CRAs”)

-From time to time we undertake credit reference checks against companies and ILO buyers (and against directors, partners, members, shareholders and beneficial owners of companies and ILO buyers), guarantors and Agents:
+From time to time we undertake credit reference checks against companies and License Buyers (and against directors, partners, members, shareholders and beneficial owners of companies and License Buyers), guarantors and Agents:

 - as part of the application process, to assess creditworthiness and product suitability;